0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 ## The filter manager
-The filter manager provides a level of abstraction allowing driver developers to invest more time into the actual logic of the filter rather than writing a body of "boiler plate" code.<br/> Speaking of boiler plate code , writing a legacy file-system filter driver that really **does nothing** can take up to nearly 6,000 lines of code. <br/>
-The filter manager is essentially a comprehensive “framework” for writing file system filter drivers.
+The filter manager provides a level of abstraction allowing driver developers to invest more time into the actual logic of the filter rather than writing a body of "boiler plate" code.
+Speaking of boiler plate code , writing a legacy file-system filter driver that really **does nothing** can take up to nearly 6,000 lines of code.
+The filter manager essentially serves as a comprehensive “framework” for writing file system filter drivers.
 The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys), and as I/O requests arrive at the filter  manager legacy filter device object, it invokes the registered minifilters using a call out model.<br/>
 After each minifilter processes the request, the filter manager then calls through to the next device object in the device stack , if any.<br/>
-It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task in hand...
-Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br />
+It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task in hand.
+Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br/>

-## Filtering file-system opertions
+## Interacting with the Filter Manager
 Whilst familarity with the filter manager is somewhat neccassery for the rest of the article , I'll  try to provide a brief summary of the basics, in any case MSDN is your friend and feel free to skip this section if you ever worked with the filter manager.  <br/>
 In order to tell the filter manager what filters to register , a minifilter calls ```FltRegisterFilter``` , passing the ```FLT_REGISTRATION``` structure : <br/>
 ``` cpp
 typedef struct _FLT_REGISTRATION {